Hepatitis CAbout Hepatitis C

 You can talk to your GP, specialist, clinic nurse or call HepatitisWA on (08) 9227 9800.

 The treatment options below are based on the Australian recommendations for the management of hepatitis C virus infection: a consensus statement 2017.
 You can view this at hepcguidelines.org.au

-Some variations to these regimens may be required depending on a person’s individual clinical history or health status and Interferon containing regimens are only shown where there are no other PBS option is currently approved.
-For more detailed information you can discuss options with your doctor.
+Some variations to these regiments may be required depending on a person’s individual clinical history or health status and Interferon containing regiments are only shown where there are no other PBS option is currently approved.
+For more detailed information discuss options with a doctor.

 Don’t put your health at risk by waiting too long.

-Your doctor will give you a clinical examination and blood tests.
-They may also use a Fibroscan – a quick, non-invasive test (similar to an ultrasound) that measures the level of liver scarring to determine the severity of liver disease.
-For further information on the liver health assessments see our: Liver Assessment Factsheet – download now (PDF 184kb)
+The doctor will conduct a clinical examination and blood tests.
+They may also send the client for an ultrasound which is a non-invasive test that measures the level of liver scarring to determine the severity of liver disease.
+For further information on the liver health assessments see our: Liver Assessment Factsheet – (PDF 184kb)

-Video of a liver health assessment – view now If you have chronic hepatitis C and particularly if you are in the “Liver Danger Zone”, ask your doctor about having a regular liver health check-up today.
-A liver check-up is nothing to worry about, it is simple, easy and it could save your life.
+Video of a liver health assessment – If a person has chronic hepatitis C and particularly if they are in the “Liver Danger Zone”, ask the doctor about having a regular liver health check-up today.
+A liver check-up is nothing to worry about, it is simple, easy and it can save lives.